GDP: 6.0% GDP Growth Likely This Year

 Kiplinger’s latest forecast for the GDP growth rate

-GDP will likely grow by 6.6% or more this year because of the additional fiscal stimulus passed by Congress.
-The stimulus checks last month boosted personal disposable income by 67% at a yearly rate, which led to a 10.7% gain in consumer spending in the first quarter.
-The quarterly savings rate jumped to 21%, far above the normal level of 7.5%, indicating that more spending is on tap later in the year.
+GDP will likely grow by 6.0% or more this year.
+Growth in the first two quarters was 6.3% and 6.5%, respectively, because of fiscal stimulus passed by Congress.
+The stimulus checks boosted personal disposable income by 10% at a yearly rate in the first half of the year, which led to an 11.6% gain in consumer spending.
+The quarterly savings rate dropped to 11% in the second quarter, from 21% in the first, but is still far above the normal level of 7.5%, indicating that more spending could be on tap later in the year.

 Source: Department of Commerce: GDP Data

 - 1Kiplinger's Economic OutlooksRegularly updated insights on the economy’s next moves.

 - 2Kiplinger's GDP Forecast: 6.0% GDP Growth Likely This Year - currently readingKiplinger’s latest forecast for the GDP growth rate

 - 3Kiplinger's Employment Forecast: Normality in SightKiplinger’s latest forecast on jobs

 - 4Kiplinger's Interest Rates Forecast: Long Rates Staying Low for Now, Rising Later Kiplinger’s latest forecast on interest rates

 - 5Kiplinger's Inflation Forecast: Inflation Will Cool… LaterKiplinger’s latest forecast on inflation